MicrosoftDocs/bi-shared-docs/docs/analysis-services/instances/monitor-analysis-services-with-sql-server-extended-events.md

 ---
 # Monitor Analysis Services with SQL Server Extended Events
 [!INCLUDE[ssas-appliesto-sqlas-all-aas-pbip](../includes/ssas-appliesto-sqlas-all-aas-pbip.md)]
   Extended Events (*xEvents*) is a light-weight tracing and performance monitoring system that uses very few system resources, making it an ideal tool for diagnosing problems on both production and test servers.
-It's also highly scalable, configurable, and in SQL Server 2016 ,  easier to use through new built-in tool support.
-In SQL Server Management Studio, on connections to Analysis Services instances, you can configure, run, and monitor a live trace, similar to using SQL Server Profiler.
+It's also highly scalable, configurable, and in SQL Server 2016, easier to use through new built-in tool support.
+In SQL Server Management Studio (SSMS), on connections to Analysis Services instances, you can configure, run, and monitor a live trace, similar to using SQL Server Profiler.
 The addition of better tooling should make xEvents a more reasonable replacement for SQL Server Profiler and creates more symmetry in how you diagnose issues in your database engine and Analysis Services workloads.

  Besides [!INCLUDE[ssManStudioFull](../includes/ssmanstudiofull-md.md)], you can also configure  [!INCLUDE[ssASnoversion](../includes/ssasnoversion-md.md)] Extended Event sessions the old way,  through XMLA scripting, as was supported in previous releases.